'The Kashmir Files' incites hatred against Muslims: TN Cong | Politics

 ''No one can forget that the then Prime Minister Jawaharlal Nehru, who was instrumental in the accession of Kashmir to India, belonged to the Pandit community,'' he said.
 Alleging that The Kashmir Files is a film that ''unilaterally exposed half-truths and unsubstantiated fabrications with the aim of inciting hatred against Muslims,'' the TNCC president claimed that there is ample historical evidence that the film aims to spread myths.

-The RSS and the BJP were responsible for the exodus of Kashmir Pandits who lived in religious harmony with the Muslims, Alagiri said and asserted that neither the Congress nor Jammu and Kashmir National Conference leader Sheik Abdullah were responsible for the exodus of the Pandits as their parties were not in power then.
+The RSS and the BJP were responsible for the exodus of Kashmir Pandits who lived in religious harmony with the Muslims, Alagiri said and asserted that neither the Congress nor Jammu and Kashmir National Conference was responsible for the exodus of the Pandits as their parties were not in power then.

 In fact, the friendship cherished between then Prime Minister Jawaharlal Nehru and Sheik Abdullah was the main reason for the accession of Kashmir.
 Prime Minister Narendra Modi led government at the Centre had revoked Article 370 withdrawing the special status granted to Kashmir and trifurcated the state without the consent of its people, completely distorting the historical background of Kashmir's accession to India, the TNCC chief alleged.